pypa/cibuildwheel/README.md

 _12 March 2020_

-- 🌟 Add support for building on Github Actions!
+- 🌟 Add support for building on GitHub Actions!
 Check out the [docs](https://cibuildwheel.readthedocs.io/en/stable/setup/#github-actions) for information on how to set it up. (#194)
 - ✨ Add the `CIBW_BEFORE_TEST` option, which lets you run a command to